cchudzicki-ocw-testing/11-350-spring-2023/content/pages/sessions-1618.md

 Narratives for different design consumers:

 - The public: Right to Daylight in NYC
-- The tenant: Communicating comfort benefits
+- The tenant: communicating comfort benefits
-- The utility: Building energy at the portfolio scale
+- The utility: building energy at the portfolio scale

 Global perspectives on climate action and regulation